Espresso

 "Can I add milk?"

 In Italy, espresso is simply called caffè.
-It's often consumed quickly while standing at the bar, usually after a meal.
-Ordering milk-heavy drinks later in the day is less common there, though perfectly normal elsewhere.
+It’s often enjoyed quickly while standing at the bar.
+Milk-based drinks later in the day are less common there, though they’re typical in many other places.

 Try Next

-If espresso feels too intense, try an americano for more volume or a cortado for a smoother, milk-balanced experience.
+If espresso feels too concentrated, try an americano for more volume or a cortado for a smoother, milk-balanced experience.